Emma Goldman: Most and Berkman

-On her first day in the city, Goldman met two men who greatly changed her life.
+On her first day in New York City, Goldman met two men who would have a significant and enduring influence on the course of her life.
 At Sachs' Café, a gathering place for radicals, she was introduced to Alexander Berkman, an anarchist who invited her to a public speech that evening.
 They went to hear Johann Most, editor of a radical publication called Freiheit and an advocate of "propaganda of the deed"—the use of violence to instigate change.
 She was impressed by his fiery oration, and Most took her under his wing, training her in methods of public speaking.
 He encouraged her vigorously, telling her that she was "to take my place when I am gone."
 One of her first public talks in support of "the Cause" was in Rochester.
 After convincing Helena not to tell their parents of her speech, Goldman found her mind a blank once on stage.
 She later wrote, suddenly:

 Excited by the experience, Goldman refined her public persona during subsequent engagements.
 She quickly found herself arguing with Most over her independence.
 After a momentous speech in Cleveland, she felt as though she had become "a parrot repeating Most's views" and resolved to express herself on the stage.
 When she returned to New York, Most became furious and told her: "Who is not with me is against me!"
 She left Freiheit and joined another publication, Die Autonomie.

 Meanwhile, Goldman had begun a friendship with Berkman, whom she affectionately called Sasha.
-Before long they became lovers and moved into a communal apartment with his cousin Modest "Fedya" Stein and Goldman's friend, Helen Minkin, on 42nd Street.
+Before long they became lovers and moved into a communal apartment with his cousin Modest "Fedya" Stein and Goldman's friend, Helene Minkin, on 42nd Street.
 Although their relationship had numerous difficulties, Goldman and Berkman would share a close bond for decades, united by their anarchist principles and commitment to personal equality.

 In 1892, Goldman joined with Berkman and Stein in opening an ice cream shop in Worcester, Massachusetts.
 After a few months of operating the shop, Goldman and Berkman were diverted to participate in the Homestead Strike near Pittsburgh.